-Relating to the recreational stocking of private dams linked to public waters, special circumstances relating to the stocking of trout may be addressed on a case-by-case basis through exemptions.
+Special circumstances relating to the recreational trout stocking of private dams linked to public waters may be addressed on a case-by-case basis through exemptions.
+No private dams should be stocked in any category one catchment area.
+Private dams in category two or three areas may be stocked, subject to approval.

-Proposal 2 Recreational trout stocking guidelines for river systems and dams are clearly set out and followed according to Table 1.
+Recreational trout stocking guidelines for river systems and dams are clearly set out and followed according to Table 1.

+Category 2

-Water Species to be stocked Area to be stocked Category 2 Blackwood River rainbow trout Main channel and tributaries upstream of Jalbarragup Crossing.
-See 4.2.1.2 for details on closed tributaries.
+Water Species to be stocked Area to be stocked

+Blackwood River rainbow trout Main channel and tributaries upstream of Jalbarragup Crossing.
+See section 4.2.1.2 for details on closed tributaries.

 Donnelly River rainbow trout Main channel and all of its tributaries except Fly Brook.

 King River rainbow trout Main channel and all of its tributaries.

 Warren River - Lefroy Brook rainbow trout, brown trout Main channel and all of its tributaries.

+Category 3

+Rivers

-Category 3 Brunswick rainbow trout Main channel and all of its tributaries.
+Brunswick rainbow trout Main channel and all of its tributaries.

 Collie rainbow trout East of South West Highway, below the headwaters of the highest accessible dam or reservoir.

 Harvey rainbow trout, brown trout Main channel and all of its tributaries.

 Murray rainbow trout Main channel and all of its tributaries.

 Serpentine rainbow trout Between the Serpentine Pipe-Head Dam and Serpentine Falls only.

+Dams

-Dams Waroona rainbow trout Logue Brook rainbow trout Harvey rainbow trout, brown trout Oakley rainbow trout Big Brook rainbow trout Glen Mervyn rainbow trout Norrilup rainbow trout
+Waroona rainbow trout

+Logue Brook rainbow trout

+Harvey rainbow trout, brown trout

+Oakley rainbow trout

+Big Brook rainbow trout

+Glen Mervyn rainbow trout

+Norrilup rainbow trout